 In india 63% population is in the working age group (15-64 years) and is projected that in 2026 this will increase to 68.4%.
 Such a big labour force, if properly utilized can be proof as demographic dividend.

-Keeping this in mind Fauji ke Alfaaz with mission श्रम is dedicated to create resources of livelihood for underprivileged people.
+Keeping this in mind Fauji ke Alfaaz with mission श्रम is dedicated to creating resources of livelihood for underprivileged people.
 The NGO with its mission श्रम aims to create livelihood or basic employment with it's hard efforts.
 Dedicated to generate resources of livelihood for underprivileged people the NGO also aims to help the women of villages & small towns to establish small scale industries such as sewing shop, cloth designing, beauty parlor etc., and hence they can find a source of income.

 Current unemployment rate of India stood at 12%.
 About one third of the youth at the 15-29 years are unemployed.